 - Search terms: You can see the actual search terms that drove traffic to your ads on your Keywords tab.
 From the Keyword details drop-down button, in the "Search terms" section, select All to see a list of the searches that triggered your ads.
 You can use this information to identify which keywords are the most successful and to find new keywords to add to your account.
 If you see that irrelevant terms are triggering your ad, you can add these as negative keywords to prevent your ad from showing on these terms.

-Here's some data that you might not know about.
+Here's some data you might not know about.
 You can see how your landing pages are performing for your entire account, or specific campaigns and ad groups.
-Just click the Dimensions tab, then click View and select "Destination URL" or "Final URL" from the drop-down menu.
+Just click the Dimensions tab, then click View, and select "Destination URL" or "final URL" from the drop-down.